stefan-grobler42/timberflow/replit.md

 - **Universal Auto-Save Pattern**: Implemented system-wide auto-save functionality with change detection, undo capability, and seamless navigation without explicit save buttons - pattern to be applied across all future modules
 - **Enhanced Data Grid System**: Universal enterprise-grade data grid component with sortable columns, column visibility control, multi-select functionality, Excel export, persistent column resizing, auto-fit functionality, and Millennium branding - established as system-wide standard for all modules
 - **Centralized System Defaults**: Created `system/defaults.js` as central configuration for all core functionality (grids, lookups, maps, auto-save, validation) - single point of control for system-wide changes without module rewrites
+- **Stock Module Removal and Placeholder Implementation**: Completely removed the stock management module as requested by user and replaced with a placeholder component showing "Coming Soon" message for future development.
+All stock-related files, database tables, API endpoints, and component references have been removed or replaced with placeholder implementations.

 ## Module Structure